Pradnyasharmaa/Shopping-cart/README.md

 📖 Assumptions & Design Choices

-Products stored in JSON file (items.json) instead of a database (per challenge requirements)
+Products stored in a JSON file (items.json) instead of a database (per challenge requirements)

-Cart fully client-side with persistence via localStorage
+Cart is fully client-side with persistence via localStorage

 Checkout is simulated → logs orders on backend